WolfgangMehner/lua-support/README.md

 --------------------------------------------------------------------------------

 RELEASE NOTES
 ================================================================================

 RELEASE NOTES FOR VERSION 1.0pre
 ----------------------------------------------------------------------
 - The default style used by the template library is now 'Lua_52'.
   You can change it in the template customization file (see below).
   The jump to the online help is also set up for Lua 5.2.
-- Renamed 'g:Lua_GlbTemplateFile' into 'g:Lua_GlobalTemplateFile'.
+- Rename 'g:Lua_GlbTemplateFile' into 'g:Lua_GlobalTemplateFile'.
-- Renamed 'g:Lua_LclTemplateFile' into 'g:Lua_LocalTemplateFile'.
+- Rename 'g:Lua_LclTemplateFile' into 'g:Lua_LocalTemplateFile'.
-- Added optional additional templates (g:Lua_AdditionalTemplates).
-- Added optional custom templates (g:Lua_CustomTemplateFile).
+- Add optional custom templates 'g:Lua_CustomTemplateFile'.
-- Added template personalization file and setup wizard.
+- Add template personalization file and setup wizard.
-- Added Lua's reference manual in Vim's help format.
+- Add Lua's reference manual in Vim's help format.
-- Added maps and menu entries to jump to it conveniently.
+- Add maps and menu entries to jump to it conveniently.
 - New and improved templates, add Lua 5.3.
 - Add Lua C-API templates.
 - Minor improvements.

 RELEASE NOTES FOR OLDER VERSIONS
 ----------------------------------------------------------------------
 -> see file 'lua-support/doc/ChangeLog'

 --------------------------------------------------------------------------------

 FILES
 ================================================================================

     README.md